How to start a blog (NZ)? (A comprehensive step by step guide)

 Hover your mouse over your domain name to make Modify option appear on the right side.

 Enter the Public IP address from Cloudways in both boxes.

 Once updated, anyone who enters your domain will be sent to your website on Cloudways.
 DNS propagation does take some time – up to 48 hours in extreme cases.
 If it is taking too long reach out to Cloudways support.

 Some final setup before we can start working on your blog.
-This includes, first setting up your domain on your blog.
+This includes, first set up your domain on your blog.
 Second, secure your blog with an SSL certificate.